lydell/eslint-plugin-simple-import-sort/README.md

 }
 ```

-- `simple-import-sort/sort` is turned on by default.
-- The standard [sort-imports] rule is turned off, in case you extend a config
-  that includes it.
+- `plugin:simple-import-sort/recommended` is extended last, so it overrides
+  other configurations. (autofixable)
-- [prettier/prettier] runs [Prettier] inside ESLint and helps formatting your
+- `plugin:prettier/recommended` runs [Prettier] inside ESLint and helps
-  imports (and all other code) nicely. (autofixable)
+  formatting your imports (and all other code) nicely. (autofixable)
-- [import/first] makes sure all imports are at the top of the file.
-  (autofixable)
-- [import/newline-after-import] makes sure there’s a newline after the imports.
-  (autofixable)
-- [import/no-duplicates] merges import statements of the same file.
-  (autofixable, mostly)
+- `plugin:import/recommended` enables the minimal recommended ruleset by
+  `eslint-plugin-import`.
 - For Node.js code, `simple-import-sort/sort` is turned off and replaced with
   [import/order] for sorting of `require` calls.